 - You must use a certified contractor (see chart at right) to be eligible for the PUD rebate.

 - Ductless heat pumps must be placed in existing homes; new construction is excluded.

 - Find a participating local contractor here.

 - Work with your contractor to ensure that you're eligible.

-- The contractor will certify your installation using this Ductless Heat Pump Installation Form and submit it to the NW Ductless Heat Pump project, along with a receipt.
+- The contractor will certify your installation using this Ductless Heat Pump Application Form and submit it to Chelan PUD, along with a receipt.
 Follow through with your contractor to make sure this step is taken.

-- Chelan PUD then issues a check for your $750 rebate.
+- Chelan PUD then issues your rebate check.

 Business owners: Check out our rebates for ductless heat pumps at your buildings.

 Questions?
 Please send us an e-mail or call (509) 661-8008.